wints/documentation/ingredients/sdk_setup/handle_deep_link.md

 {% if page.ios %}
 ### Handle Deep Link

 This method is necessary to receive a Branch parameter when the URI scheme is called and the app open immediately.
-It will automatically call the **Deep Link Handler** registered above. `application:openURL:sourceApplication:annotation:`:
+It will automatically call the **Deep Link Handler** registered above:

 {% tabs %}
 {% tab objective-c %}